Your February Horoscope Is Here

 Welcome to February, cosmic beings!
-The main theme this month has to do with practicing and learning the art of healthy emotional detachment.
+The main theme this month has to do with practising and learning the art of healthy emotional detachment.
 We have over four planetary bodies all traveling through the sign of Aquarius this month.
-Mercury enters Aquarius February 5, and the Aquarius new moon strikes on the 9th.
+Mercury enters Aquarius on 5th February, and the Aquarius new moon strikes on the 9th.
 Then Mars, the Planet of Action, enters Aquarius on the 13th, followed by Venus, the Planet of Love, entering Aquarius on the 16th.
 This is all taking place while Pluto, the Planet of Transformation, continues its 20-year journey through Aquarius.
 What a trippy world we’re experiencing.

 Aquarius is a fixed air sign, which can seem somewhat contradictory in nature.
 Our mission this month is to own up to our own contradictions and accept that there are times when we’re walking paradoxes.
 Let go of all masks you may put on to try to present a certain version of yourself to the world — authenticity and self-honesty is the best way to flow through the month, particularly from February 9th to 19th, which are the ideal dates for setting your Aquarius new moon intentions.
 Allow yourself to be as “out there” and unorthodox as your spirit calls for.
 Being true to ourselves will set us, and the world, free.